Small Wonder (TV series)

 Small Wonder is an American comedy science fiction sitcom that aired in first-run syndication from September 7, 1985, to May 20, 1989.
-The show chronicles the family of a robotics engineer who secretly creates a robot modeled after a human girl, then tries to pass it off as their adopted daughter, Vicki.
-The series turned out to be a surprise hit, specifically among children, with reruns airing internationally.
-Owing to its popularity in some countries, the show had to be dubbed for different languages.
+The show chronicles the family of a robotics engineer who secretly builds a robot modeled after a human girl and tries to pass it off as their adopted daughter, Vicki.

 Premise

 The story lines revolve around V.I.C.I. (an acronym for Voice Input Child Identicant, pronounced "Vicki"), an android in the form of a young girl.
 Vicki was built by Ted Lawson, an engineer/inventor for United Robotronics, in an effort to assist handicapped children.
 Lawson takes the robot home so that it can mature within a family environment.
 Vicki's features include superhuman strength and speed, an AC outlet under her right arm, a data port under her left arm, and an access panel in her back.
 Despite this, the Lawson family initially tries to pass Vicki off as an orphaned family member whom they legally adopted as their daughter.

 The Lawson family tries to keep the robot's existence a secret, but their disagreeable neighbors, the Brindles, keep on popping up at the most unexpected moments—especially nosy next-door neighbor Harriet, whose father happens to be Ted Lawson's co-worker.
 The show's humor frequently derived from Vicki's attempts to learn human behavior, her unprecedented echolalia, the robot's literal interpretation of speech and the family's efforts to disguise the robot's true nature.

 To explain child actress Tiffany Brissette's aging during the show, the series' producers had Ted give Vicki an upgrade in the series' third season.
 He aged her face, dressed her in casual clothes, and allowed her to eat and drink.
 The food passed through her naturally and the drink cooled her internal system.